-People have differing opinions on what is state of mind; whether it relates to one’s mood, attitude or outlook.
+People have differing opinions on what is state of mind; whether it relates to mood, attitude or outlook.
 People will let their current state of mind affect the way they will handle different situations.
 Sales consultants are no different in the arena and actually most sales people let outside influences affect their state of mind all too often.
 I believe it’s a combination of all; let me share why.

 I’d like to share a story of a friend, regarding his state of mind and how it was able to be changed.
 Up until 3 years ago Bob’s Type “D” personality leaned towards tendencies of negativity, always affecting his state of mind.
 Bob’s mentor would tell him he suffered from what he called “bowel-optic vision”; Bob saw everything as crappy.
 His love for his profession drove him to be successful in that profession, however; his state of mind prevented him from growing professionally.
 Bob’s friends and colleagues jokingly referred to him as “Chernobyl” because of his short fuse, explosive personality and his tendency to melt down handling certain situations.
 All of us realize this is a recipe for disaster in the sales profession.
 How many times as sales leaders have we seen someone with natural talent fail in this business because of their state of mind?